- Do not step forward. Consciously step up.

 If you’re really looking to make a difference and go to the next level, consciously make a step up.
 To step up is to stop rationalizing why things aren’t getting done, hold yourself accountable, and make sacrifices if needed to optimize your level of output where it is right now.
 Stepping forward can be damaging if you’re already spread thin or your business is flatlining.
 Take some time instead to work on your business in its current state.

 2.)
 Find an Accountability Partner

 The #1 reason why people don’t achieve their goals is that there is no one to hold their feet to the fire, or give them guidance.
 If you have a bad day, it’s easy to try and rationalize not getting things done.
 That’s where your accountability partner comes in.
 Ideally this is someone who is not your spouse or a family member, as they may enable you instead of holding you to your goals.
 (Even if they mean well!)
 Tell your partner or coach EXACTLY what you want.
 They will help you lose excuses and find results.

 3.)
 Set Milestones

 What gets measured gets done!
 Now that you have someone to hold you accountable, start with setting monthly milestones for yourself and your business.
-Once you feel confident in you ability to hold yourself accountable for your monthly goals, turn up the heat a little and start setting weekly commitments.
+Once you feel confident in your ability to hold yourself accountable for your monthly goals, turn up the heat a little and start setting weekly commitments.
 Once you’re focused and confident, you’re ready to move on to daily actions.
-Don’t forget to ask for help when you need it, and check in with your accountability system regularly and often.
+Don’t forget to ask for help when you need it, and check-in with your accountability system regularly and often.

 “Lasting change is a series of compromises.” –Jane Goodall